MiguelSombrero/skill-em-all/documentation/features.md

 ## User can create an account

-User can create an account by clicking the link `Register` from navigation bar.
-Register form opens.
+User can create an account by clicking link `Register` from the navigation bar and filling information in registration form.

+### Queries

+Account is queried by username to see if username is already taken

+    SELECT *
+    FROM Account
+    WHERE username = 'username'
+    LIMIT 1

+If username is not taken, user is persisted in database

+    INSERT INTO Account (name, username, password, email) VALUES ('name', 'username', 'password', 'email')

+## User can login

+User can login by clicking link `Login` from the navigation bar and filling username and password in login form.

+### Queries

+Account is queried by username to verify that username exists and password is correct.
+Query is identical to one made when creating an account.

+## User can logout

+After logged in, user can logout by clicking link `Logout` from the navigation bar.

-## User can view and manage profile
+## User can view and update profile

 User can view his/hers profile by clicking the link `Profile` from navigation bar.
-In profile page, user can manage basic info like profile text and password.
+In profile page, user can update name, profile info, password and email.
+Username cannot be changed since it's unique identifier.

+### Queries

+Account is queried by id

+    SELECT *
+    FROM Account
+    WHERE id = 'id

+Queried account is updated in the database

+    UPDATE Account
+    SET name = 'name', username = 'username', password = 'password', email = 'email', profile_info = 'profile_info'
+    WHERE id = 'id'

 ## User can add skills

 User can view and add his/her skills by clicking the link `Add skills` from navigation bar.

+### Queries

 ## User can search other users by skill

+### Queries

 ## User can create projects

+### Queries

+## User can view own projects

+### Queries

-## User can add other users to projects he/she manages
+## User can add other users to projects he/she owns

+### Queries